C9Bad/C9Bad/README.md

 ### About Me:
     Hello, I'm a novice developer who likes to code as a hobby.
-I tend to work on projects game related and I'm actively working to learn about programming languages and their applications!
+I tend to work on projects game related and I'm actively working to learn more programming languages and their applications!
     The real journey starts now ...
 (2/9/24 1:23 AM)